1986 United States bombing of Libya: Immediate

 The attack was condemned by many countries.
-By a vote of 79 in favor to 28 against with 33 abstentions, the United Nations General Assembly adopted resolution 41/38 which "condemns the military attack perpetrated against the Socialist People's Libyan Arab Jamahiriya on 15 April 1986, which constitutes a violation of the Charter of the United Nations and of international law."
+By a vote of 79 in favor to 28 against with 33 abstentions, the United Nations General Assembly adopted resolution 41/38, which "condemns the military attack perpetrated against the Socialist People's Libyan Arab Jamahiriya on 15 April 1986, which constitutes a violation of the Charter of the United Nations and of international law."

 A meeting of the Non-Aligned Movement said that it condemned the "dastardly, blatant and unprovoked act of aggression".
 The League of Arab States expressed that it was outraged at the United States aggression and that it reinforced an element of anarchy in international relations.
-The Assembly of Heads of State of the African Union in its declaration said that the deliberate attempt to kill Libyans violated the principles of international law.
+The Assembly of Heads of State of the African Union said that the deliberate attempt to kill Libyans violated the principles of international law.
 The Government of Iran asserted that the attack constituted a policy of aggression, gunboat diplomacy, an act of war, and called for an extensive political and economic boycott of the United States.
 Others saw the United States motive as an attempt to eliminate Libya's revolution.

 China stated that the U.S. attack violated norms of international relations and had aggravated tension in the region.
 The Soviet Union said that there was a clear link between the attack and U.S. policy aimed at stirring up existing hotbeds of tension and creating new ones, and at destabilizing the international situation.
 West Germany stated that international disputes required diplomatic and not military solutions, and France also criticized the bombing.

 Some observers held the opinion that Article 51 of the UN Charter set limitations on the use of force in exercising the legitimate right of self-defense in the absence of an act of aggression, and affirmed that there was no such act by Libya.
 It was charged that the United States did not exhaust the Charter provisions for settling disputes under Article 33.
 The Wall Street Journal protested that if other nations applied Article 51 as cavalierly as the United States, then "the Nicaraguan government, very reasonably predicting that the U.S. is planning an attack on its territory, has the right to bomb Washington."
 British Shadow Foreign Secretary Denis Healey told ABC News that, "by this same rationale of defense against future attack, Britain could bomb apartment blocks in New York and Chicago on the ground that they contained people sending money and military supplies to the Irish Republican Army."

+The Reagan Administration did not subscribe to any such limitations.
+Legal Advisor to the State Department Abraham Sofaer argued that “where an American is attacked because he is an American, in order to punish the U.S. or to coerce the U.S. into accepting a political position, the attack is one in which the U.S. has a sufficient interest to justify extending its protection through necessary and proportionate actions.”